IT320-PlanPerfect/PlanPerfect/README.md

 - **User Registration & Login** — Create an account to access platform features.
 - **Vendor Search & Filtering** — Browse vendors and apply filters based on your preferences.
 - **Service Booking** — Securely book event services and manage bookings from your dashboard.
 - **Review Submission** — Leave and read service reviews to enhance the vendor network.
-- **Budget Management** — Track and control event-related expenses with ease.

 ---
 ## 👥 Team